 Alabama Estate Files, 1830-1976 is a free collection at FamilySearch of Alabama estate files created by various county probate courts in Alabama.
 The collection has a name index and a place index and more than 2 million images.
 Not all images have been indexed.

+These collections are all free to search.
 You’ll need to be logged in with a free FamilySearch account to search these records.
 It’s easy to register for a free account at FamilySearch.

 - The name of the testator or deceased